jennomics/WorkflowPaper/figures/BLAST/caption.md

-\label{fig:FIGURE_ID}-This is what the BLAST sumbission page looks like.
+\label{fig:BLAST1}-This is what the BLAST sumbission page looks like.
 BLAST stands for Basic Local Alignment Search Tool and allows you to search the database for a known sequence that matches, or is similiar to the sequence you provide.